Frequently Asked Questions

 Can I bring my dog?

 Dogs are very welcome at the NLR, provided they (and their human) are well behaved.
 You can take your dog on the train too, except for Cream Tea Specials and Santa Specials.
-We simply ask that all dog owners are responsible and clean up any ‘accidents’.
+We simply ask that dogs do not sit on the coach seats and that all dog owners are responsible and clean up any ‘accidents’.

 What toilet facilities are there?